🚴 Tour de France Preview & Betting Tips

 Monday (21 Jul)Rest day (Montpellier)

-The riders know that there are just six stages between them and the end of the Tour de France, the final stage of the 2025 TdF being a flat stage from Mantes-la-Ville to Paris (Champs-Élysées).
-These six stages are over 939 km, meaning the total distance for the 2025 Tour de France is 3,320 km.
+The riders knew that there were just six stages between them and the end of the Tour de France, the final stage of the 2025 TdF being a flat stage from Mantes-la-Ville to Paris (Champs-Élysées).
+These six stages were over 939 km, meaning the total distance for the 2025 Tour de France was 3,320 km.

 StageRouteWinner